mikaelvesavuori/google-cloud-functions-example/readme.md

 # Google Cloud Functions Example

-Small demo to demonstrate how to use Google Cloud Functions to do something useful: in this case, to send an email (intercepted with Ethereal) and write to a Firebase database.
+Demonstrate how to use Google Cloud Functions to do something useful: in this case, to send an email (intercepted with Ethereal) and write to a Firebase database.
 Should give you a pretty good picture of how a project would have to be setup in order to make this work.

 Setting up CORS and stuff can truly be a pain, especially if this is new to you.
 I hope this will make it easier to infer some kind of way of handling all of this to set up your own projects.